 A: Yes, you do – and so does your passenger, if you have one.
 If you’re under the age of 21, you have to wear a crash helmet meeting federal standards contained in 49 CFR 571.218.
 If you’re 21 years or older, your helmet must also meet “federal safety standard 218 but does not have to meet the helmet penetration standards, the continuous contour standard and the labeling standard of 49 CFR571.218.”

 Q: What types of safety equipment do I need on my motorcycle?

-A: You’ll need a windshield (or else you have to wear safety goggles when you ride).
-Your bike also has to have at least one red stop light and one red tail light, rearview mirrors, footrests for you and the passenger, and a muffler (no “straight pipes allowed in TN).
+A: You’ll need a windshield (or else you must wear safety goggles when you ride).
+Your bike also must have at least one red stop light and one red tail light, rearview mirrors, footrests for you and the passenger, and a muffler (no “straight pipes” allowed in TN).

 Ride tandem with a professional motorcycle accident lawyer